vforlando/usabilla-googledatastudio-connector/README.md

 ## Configuration

-In order to configure the connector, in the first use, it will ask you to enter the Usabilla API Key and API Secret.
+To configure the connector, in the first use, it will ask you to enter the Usabilla API Key and API Secret.

 ## Fields Available